-X-Men chronological movie order: The best way to watch
+What is the best order to watch the X-Men movies?

-It's hard to believe, but the X-Men Cinematic Universe began nearly two decades ago, with the release of X-Men in 2000.
-And although it technically concluded with 2019's Dark Phoenix, the only thing that's truly ended is 20th Century Fox's involvement with the popular mutant franchise.
+It's hard to believe, but the X-Men Cinematic Universe (XCU) began over two decades ago - with the release of X-Men in 2000.
+Although the XCU technically concluded with 2019's Dark Phoenix, the only thing that's truly ended is 20th Century Fox's involvement with producing the popular mutant franchise.

-Marvel recently acquired the rights to X-Men, and Marvel Studios president Kevin Feige teased both a reboot and future inclusion in the Marvel Cinematic Universe.
-It's unclear how this will work out, but to help you prepare, we're combing through all the X-Men films to figure out the best way to watch them.
-It's a difficult chore to do, considering the X-Men timeline constantly jumps.
+Marvel acquired the rights to X-Men, and Marvel Studios president Kevin Feige is rebooting it and teasing future inclusion in the Marvel Cinematic Universe.
+We've even started to see mutants in the MCU already, with Doctor Strange in the Multiverse of Madness featuring Patrick Stewart.
+He plays Professor X across five X-men films.

+To help you prepare for the full debut of X-Men in the MCU at some point soon, we're combing through all the X-Men films to figure out the best way to watch all the existing films.
+It's difficult to do, considering the X-Men timeline constantly jumps.
+Nevertheless, here's how all the X-Men movies fit together, by order of the events that happen.

-Nevertheless, here's how all the X-Men movies fit together, by order of the events that happen in the films.
-Be aware that our guide below has some spoilers, so be sure to jump to the bottom to check out the spoiler-free version of this X-Men chronological movie order.
+Our guide below has some spoilers, so be sure to jump to the bottom to check out the spoiler-free version of this X-Men chronological movie order.
 And, for those of you who'd prefer to watch all the films in order of release, we've included that at the bottom, as well.

 X-Men: First Class (2011)